 3rd fact: The classic office is still the preferred workplace for German employees.
 They also prefer personal approach (e.g. in the form of meetings) to digital and online-based communication.

 - 95% spend at least some time in the offices of their company

 - at 65% it is even more than three quarters of their working time

-- 58% of offices follow the classic form (vs. 40% in developed countries / 37% in emerging markets)
+- 58% of the offices follow the classic form (vs. 40% in industrialized countries / 37% in emerging countries)

 - 53% of Germans work in a traditional office environment (more than anywhere else)

 4. Fact: Development is increasingly moving towards open office structures worldwide.